Literacy & Numeracy

-The Brighton Maths Model ensures that Number lessons are broken into four parts, following an explicit instruction model of teaching:
+The St Francis of Assisi Maths Model ensures that Number lessons are broken into four parts, following an explicit instruction model of teaching:

 I do - students view examples of the learning intention and how the teacher demonstrates the thinking process when solving mathematical concepts.